lrivera27/ModularSortingLine/README.md

 What things you need to install the software and how to install them

+1. This projects uses Python 3.6, you can either download it from [their website](https://www.python.org/) or by downloading the [anaconda bundle](https://anaconda.org/) (recommended).

+2. You need to install OpenCV, since this varies from Operating System to Operating System, we will not be including a guide on how to install it.

-1. You will be needing pyserial for the communication between python and arduino.
+2. You will be needing pyserial for the communication between python and arduino.
 	```
 	pip install pyserial
 	```

-2. For the GUI, the software uses a small library called eel, which can be installed by running:
+3. For the GUI, the software uses a small library called eel, which can be installed by running:

 	```
     pip install eel